MichaelTernovsky/FlightControlWeb/README.md

 Server - C#.

 # Running
-Run the client side along side with server side.
+Run the client side along side with server side, found it the same repository.

 # Versions
 Using Github for versions control.